jpann/Agema/csharp/BigFileHoleCmd/readme.md

 3. You may need to run: `netsh http add urlacl url=http://*:<port>/ user=<username>` with elevated privs on the server.

-4. Then on the client, download curl
+4. Then on the client, download curl: https://curl.haxx.se/download.html

 5. Post the File with curl.
 Examples:

-curl --tr-encoding -X POST -v -T \\nas-1\backups\dcr\bmp-tracking\BMPTracking_backup_2018_09_03_173444_3470964.bak http://localhost:8087 curl --tr-encoding -X POST -v -T  W:\ESRI\PostgreSQL_DBMS_for_Windows_922_136133.exe  http://localhost:8087
+curl --tr-encoding -X POST -v -T <Path To File> http://localhost:8087

-curl --tr-encoding -X POST -v -T  W:\ESRI\PostgreSQL_DBMS_for_Windows_922_136133.exe  http://bigfilehole.worldviewsolutions.net

-netsh http add urlacl url=http://*:80/ user=WVS\Jay

-bigfilehole.worldviewsolutions.net

-netsh http add urlacl url=http://bigfilehole.worldviewsolutions.net:80/ user=WVS\Jay

-bigfilehole.worldviewsolutions.net